Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

-The first major result of this article reads as follows (part (a) turns out to be rather trivial, whereas part (b) is the main part of the theorem): \begin{thmABC}[consistence and uniqueness of nonlocal $H$-topologies] (a) For all $\Omega\subseteq \R^3$ open with $\ran(\gradc),\ran(\curl)\subseteq L_2(\Omega)^3$ closed, define
+The first major result of this article reads as follows (part (a) turns out to be rather trivial, whereas part (b) is the main part of the theorem).
+In order to anticipate potential future developments in mathematical research, we use the implicit assumption on $\Omega$ to be such that the ranges of $\gradc$ and $\curl$ are closed.
+For this note that the assumption on $\Omega$ is implicit.
+We note that $\Omega$ bounded with Lipschitz boundary is sufficient, see Example \ref{ex:rangeclosed} for the details. \begin{thmABC}[consistence and uniqueness of nonlocal $H$-topologies] (a) For all $\Omega\subseteq \R^3$ open with $\ran(\gradc),\ran(\curl)\subseteq L_2(\Omega)^3$ closed, define

 Given $(a_n)_n$, $a$ in $\cM(\alpha,\beta)$ and if $\cH_D(\Omega)=\{0\}$, then for all $\tau_\Omega\in \mathfrak{T}$

 (b) If $\dim(\cH_D(\Omega))<\infty$, $\mathfrak{T}$ is a singleton. \end{thmABC}